silnrsi/smith/custom_build_systems/parser/README.txt

 To create the build tool:
    ./create_it.sh

-To use on the file bbit which creates a program out of main.c:
+To use on the file cbit which creates a program out of main.c:
    ./cbd clean build